dogoncouch/logdissect/README-API.md

     import logdissect
     myparser = logdissect.parsers.syslogbsd.ParseModule()
     attribute_dict = myparser.parse_line(<RAW_LINE>)
-    logdataobject = myparser.parse_file(<LOG_FILE_PATH>)
-    logentryobject = logdissect.data.LogEntry()
+    file_dict = myparser.parse_file(<PATH/TO/FILE>)

 ## Description
 The logdissect module comes with the logdissect log analysis program.
-It contains objects which can be used to parse log lines and files, and store log information.
+It contains objects which can be used to parse log lines and files.

 # Objects and Methods